 Found on the northeast point of Providenciales, the largely residential Leeward area offers beaches that are almost up to the calibre of Grace Bay, but tends to be a bit quieter.
 Many villas are found here and it’s a very short drive to the amenities and businesses of Grace Bay.

 The Turtle Tail and Venetian Roads region is found off the central south side of the island.
 A peninsula separated from the interior of Providenciales by scenic shallow wetland ponds, a single unpaved dusty (and rough in places) road leads into this region and it can be more than a 4 miles (6.4 kilometres) drive to some of the villas here.
-Much of the coastline here that fronts the ocean consists of low limestone cliffs, but quite a few small beaches can be found.
+Much of the coastline here that fronts the ocean consists of low limestone cliffs, but quite a few small and romantic beaches can be found.

 Located conveniently in the centre of the island, Turtle Cove is adjacent to the excellent snorkelling of Smith's Reef.
 Along with several restaurants, Turtle Cove Marina is found here.
 If you have a rental vehicle, Grace Bay and the main supermarkets on Providenciales are within easy access.

 The Chalk Sound area is home to the majority of rental villas on the island.
 Along with the brilliant Chalk Sound National Park, the beautiful and peaceful Sapodilla Bay and Taylor Bay beaches are found here.
 It’s a 3 miles (4.8 kilometres) drive from Chalk Sound through an industrial area get to Downtown Providenciales, and from there it’s an additional 6 miles (9.7 kilometres) to Grace Bay.
 Only a few restaurants and small shops are located around here.